se-edu/se-book/designPatterns/more/usingDesignPatterns/text.md

 <tip-box>

-:package: Someone can say 'apply Observer pattern here' instead of having to describe the mechanics of the solution in detail.
+{{ icon_example }} Someone can say 'apply Observer pattern here' instead of having to describe the mechanics of the solution in detail.

 </tip-box>